-Technical support is available Monday through Friday from 8:30am to 9:00pm central time.
-Technical assistance is also available at Traxxas.com.
+Technical support is available 7 days a week from 8:30am to 9:00pm central time.
+Technical assistance is also available at Traxxas.com/support.
 You may also e-mail customer support with your question at support@Traxxas.com.
 Join thousands of registered members in our online community at Traxxas.com.